 Trash and Recycling Regulations

 The Pennsylvania Department of Environmental Protection (DEP) requires that all municipalities are in compliance with Act 101 and Act 140 (1988).
-Ordinance No. 202, available to review at the bottom of the page, brings West Rockhill Township into full compliance.
+Ordinance No. 202 brings West Rockhill Township into full compliance.
 Here are the highlights of the trash and recycling requirements for West Rockhill Township:

-· Each resident and business must secure the services of a licensed trash hauler who will
+· Each resident and business must directly secure the services of a licensed trash hauler who will

 · All licensed trash haulers shall offer their customers commingled recyclables collection service as part of the normal collection fee for service.
 Trash haulers shall inform customers of how recyclables should be containerized.

 · All licensed trash haulers shall provide at least one collection of shrubbery, tree trimmings and similar materials per month.
 Collection schedules shall be distributed to the customers and the Township.

 · Commercial and institutional business owners and trash haulers are required to report their recycling tonnage on a yearly basis.

 · Apartment complexes or residential communities (nursing homes, condominiums, retirement communities, etc.) are required to provide a recycling program for their residents.

 · No resident or business shall burn refuse, municipal waste, recyclable materials, yard waste, or leaf waste.

 The following licensed trash haulers are known to operate in West Rockhill Township: